 For Amaryllis, the concept and the message is that AMA and her sisters have come up from their world to explore ours, and to remind us that our origin was in the oceans.
 They tell us that we are poisoning their world and endangering many species, and ask for our help in reversing this, to preserve the endangered species and the oceans.

-These are the AMA mermaid statues thus far, with more scheduled for 2014:
+These are the AMA mermaid statues thus far:

 - AMA Lorelei